lyp-packages/lilyjazz/README.md

 ```

-For more details see the included [example](https://github.com/noteflakes/lyp-lilyjazz/blob/master/test.ly).
+For more details see the included [example](https://github.com/noteflakes/lyp-lilyjazz/blob/master/test/test.ly).

+Another example is a "real book" style setting of ["All Of Me"](https://github.com/noteflakes/lyp-lilyjazz/blob/master/test/allofme.ly).

 ## Compatibility with Lilypond versions